sww1235/Personal_Website/wiki/build-script-notes-vm-void-builder.md

 #### Create Custom Package Repository

+**Note**: this may already be done.

 1. Create a new git repository.

 ## Client Configuration {#client-config}

 To use custom repositories on a client system, you must create a file in `/etc/xbps.d/` with the contents `repository=<URL>` where `<URL>` is either a local directory or a URL to a remote repository.

 To enable the use of the repositories hosted on `void-builder`, make the following changes to each client system:

 1. Delete the file `/etc/xbps.d/00-repository-main.conf` if it exists.